 Regular household garbage and rubbish will be collected each Wednesday.
 Backyard collection is provided for regular household garbage only.
 All waste must be placed in watertight containers not exceeding 32 gallons in capacity.
 During weeks with a holiday observed by Waste Management, collection will occur on Thursdays.
-Those dates for the remainder of 2019 are:
+Those dates for 2022 are:

-Christmas: Collection will occur on Thursday, December 26, 2019
+Memorial Day: Collection will occur on Thursday, June 2, 2022

 Garbage is generally described as food and waste typically generated by a household.
 Rubbish is generally described as non-routine waste, such as discarded furniture, moving boxes, attic items, etc. Rubbish must be placed in suitable containers (cans, boxes, trash bags, or bundles) if possible, and placed at the closest public curb line for collection no earlier than one day before collection.
 Yard and garden waste, including grass clippings, leaves, and hedge clippings, may be placed into a trash bag for weekly collection.